-We all know the classroom can be a bit chaotic at times.
-Endless to-do lists, walk-throughs, paperwork, student behavior, IEPs, standardized assessments, and of course, teaching.
-Transform your room with a calming classroom theme.
-We rounded up plenty of affordable finds that will add some Zen to your classroom.
+We all know the classroom can be a bit chaotic at times, so it is vital to incorporate calming elements.
+Endless to-do lists, walk-throughs, paperwork, student behavior, IEPs, and standardized assessments can undeniably lead to stress for both educators and students.
+Luckily, however, we think you can regain some of that inner peace by transforming your room with a calming classroom theme.
+We rounded up plenty of affordable finds that will add some Zen to your classroom while looking good too.
 Let it help you (and your students) calm the chaos of day-to-day school life.

 (Just a heads up, WeAreTeachers may collect a share of sales from the links on this page.
 We only recommend items our team loves!)

 1. Less means more

 Sometimes less is more, so consider a classroom without all of that extra decor.
 Furthermore, studies show that too much clutter or use of wall space can bring anxiety to students and negatively affect their learning.
 If you are allowed to paint your classroom walls, consider a calming color rather than a stark white.
 We think that wall color especially can change and soothe a whole environment.